initialed85/motion-cctv/README.md

 # motion-cctv
-The hopeful marriage between Motion-Project/motion and Motion-Project/motioneye
+My implementation of Motion-Project/motion in Docker, including some scripts for ease of event integration.

 ## On licensing

-My work in here is under the MIT license, so you can do with it what you will, even comercially if you like- however please note that Motion-Project/motion appears to be under under GPL-2.0 and ccrisan/motioneye is under the GPL-3.0 license.
+My work in here is under the MIT license, so you can do with it what you will, even comercially if you like- however please note that Motion-Project/motion appears to be under under GPL-2.0 license.

 ## `motion` (the daemon)